-I believe in God the Father, Almighty, Maker of heaven and earth.
+I believe in God the Father Almighty,

-Who was conceived by the Holy Spirit, born of the virgin Mary;
+who was conceived by the Holy Spirit, born of the virgin Mary;

-was crucified, dead, and buried; He descended into hell;
+was crucified, dead, and buried;

-The third day He rose again from the dead;
+he descended into hell; the third day he rose again from the dead;

-From thence He shall come to judge the living and the dead.
+from there he shall come to judge the living and the dead.

-I believe in the Holy Spirit.
+I believe in the Holy Spirit;

 the communion of saints;

-The forgiveness of sins;
+the forgiveness of sins;

-The resurrection of the body;
+the resurrection of the body;

-And the life everlasting.
+and the life everlasting.
 Amen.